PresentLocation/Art64X/200218/lessonPlan-w2c1.md

 ## Workspace

 - 645: Finish Personal Introduction exercise.
-- 646: Special intevention of workspace time to introduce today's activity, an introduction to PHP and the Diceroll exercise.
+- 646: Special intervention of workspace time to introduce today's activity, an introduction to PHP and the Dice Roll exercise.

 ## Lecture